twinmum1/zie-ontwikkeling/_pages/index.md

   overlay_image: /assets/images/home.jpg
 excerpt: "Do not go <br>
 	where the path may lead <br>
-	but go where there is no way
+	but go where there is no way <BR>
-	and leave a trail
+	and leave a trail"
-"
 intro:
   - excerpt: 'Nullam suscipit et nam, tellus velit pellentesque at malesuada, enim eaque.
 Quis nulla, netus tempor in diam gravida tincidunt, *proin faucibus* voluptate felis id sollicitudin.
 Centered with `type="center"`'